edjansantos/minimal-web-boilerplate/README.md

 # Minimal Web Boilerplate
-A minimal and simple boilerplate for web projects.
-Using Bootstrap 4 and Sass, building with Gulp.
+A minimalistic and simple boilerplate for web projects.
+Using Bootstrap 4 and Sass, built with Gulp.

 ## Setup